HosseinFayyazi/pytorch-attention/README.md

 print(y.shape)

 ```
+Squeeze-and-Excitation (SE) Attention is a mechanism used in deep learning, particularly within convolutional neural networks (CNNs), to improve their representational power by enabling the network to perform dynamic channel-wise feature recalibration.
+This method was introduced by Jie Hu, Li Shen, and Gang Sun in their 2018 paper titled "Squeeze-and-Excitation Networks."

+### How SE Attention Works

+The SE block operates in two main steps: **squeeze** and **excitation**.

+1. **Squeeze**:
+   - In the squeeze step, global information is captured by applying global average pooling across the spatial dimensions of the feature maps.
+   - For a given input feature map with shape \( H \times W \times C \) (height, width, and channels), the squeeze operation reduces it to a \( 1 \times 1 \times C \) feature vector by averaging each channel's spatial dimensions:
+     \[
+     z_c = \frac{1}{H \times W} \sum_{i=1}^{H} \sum_{j=1}^{W} x_{ijc}
+     \]
+   - Here, \( z_c \) is the c-th element of the squeezed feature vector, representing the global information of the c-th channel.

+2. **Excitation**:
+   - The excitation step involves learning a set of per-channel modulation weights to recalibrate the channels.
+This is achieved using a simple gating mechanism with a sigmoid activation function.
+   - The squeezed feature vector \( z \) is passed through a small fully connected (FC) neural network with a bottleneck architecture (using two FC layers with a non-linear activation in between):
+     \[
+     s = \sigma(W_2 \cdot \text{ReLU}(W_1 \cdot z))
+     \]
+   - Here, \( W_1 \) and \( W_2 \) are weight matrices, and \( \sigma \) denotes the sigmoid function, resulting in an output vector \( s \) of the same length \( C \).
+   - The resulting vector \( s \) contains weights that highlight the importance of each channel.

+3. **Recalibration**:
+   - Finally, the original input feature map is recalibrated by scaling each channel with the corresponding weight from the excitation vector \( s \):
+     \[
+     \tilde{x}_{ijc} = s_c \cdot x_{ijc}
+     \]
+   - This scaling operation emphasizes important channels and suppresses less important ones, thereby improving the network's ability to model complex dependencies.

+### Benefits of SE Attention

+- **Improved Performance**: SE blocks have been shown to significantly enhance the performance of various CNN architectures on image classification tasks by allowing the network to focus on more informative features.
+- **Lightweight and Easy to Integrate**: SE blocks are computationally lightweight and can be easily integrated into existing network architectures, making them a versatile addition.
+- **Versatility**: While initially applied to image classification networks, SE blocks have been adapted for other tasks, such as object detection and segmentation.

+### Applications

+SE Attention has been successfully integrated into various CNN architectures, such as ResNet, Inception, and MobileNet, resulting in improved accuracy on standard benchmarks like ImageNet.

+Overall, the Squeeze-and-Excitation mechanism provides an effective and efficient way to enhance the representational capabilities of CNNs by focusing on channel-wise feature interdependencies.

 ### 2. Convolutional Block Attention Module
 * #### CBAM: convolutional block attention module (ECCV 2018) [pdf](https://openaccess.thecvf.com/content_ECCV_2018/papers/Sanghyun_Woo_Convolutional_Block_Attention_ECCV_2018_paper.pdf)
 * ##### Model Overview